 Frederick Neil Brown

-Honorary Consul of Nepal for Western Australia
+Honorary Consul-General of Western Australia

 Frederick (Fred) Brown was born in 1948 in Subiaco, Western Australia.
 He attended Doubleview Primary School and Scarborough Senior High School.